 When you have data that needs to be imported into MetaLocator on a regular basis, you can manually import that data as many times as you need.
 However, having that process automated frees up your time and avoids costly mistakes.

 MetaLocator provides a background importing service that can pull data from Google Drive, SalesForce, SFTP or any other supported integration on a regular basis.
-Not all accounts have access to background importing, but if you have the add-on, or are an Enterprise user, you have access to it.
+Not all accounts have access to background importing, view the Plan Comparison to see if your account has access or buy the add-on.

 Background importing works by automating an import task that you create from the Dashboard.
 When you begin importing data from SalesForce, SFTP or Google Drive, you will see a checkbox that will create a Background Job as part of the import asking if you want to "keep the data in sync".